Yin Changheng: Downfall and his later years

 After returning to Chengdu, Yin Changheng came into collision with his powerful subordinate Hu Jingyi (胡景伊), the commander of an army corps of All Sichuang (全川陸軍軍團長).
 Hu aspired to replace Yin as Military Governor of Sichuan and approached Yuan Shikai.
 On 13 June 1913 Yin was transferred to become Administrative Commander in the frontier of Sichuan (川邊經略使), and Hu succeeded into Yin's position.
 Yin lodged a protest to Yuan, but Yuan's decision did not change.
 Yin lost his power in Sichuan.

 Having thus been sidelined, Yin Changheng lost motivation and in November 1913 went to Beijing on sick leave.
 In January 1914 the position of Administrative Commander in the frontier of Sichuan was repealed.
 In a short time Zhao Erfeng's elder brother Zhao Erxun cooperated with Hu Jingyi and intrigued against Yin.
 On 2 February same year Yin was arrested by the order of Yuan, and he was sentenced to nine years' penal servitude on the charge of murdering Zhao Erfeng.

 In June 1916 Yuan Shikai died, and Yin was pardoned.
 Later he became the Adviser of the Military Governor of Jiangsu, Li Chun.
 In 1920 Yin became the subordinate of Sun Yat-sen, but in next year he seceded from every political circle and lived in retirement in Chengdu.
 On the establishing of the People's Republic of China Yin remained in Sichuan.
 Yin died on 26 May 1953, at Xichang, Xikang.

+Writing in 1927, Louis Magrath King, a former British Consul in Sichuan, described Yin Changheng, whom King considered a friend, as a 'philosopher' who "expounded a sort of theosophy all his own, synthesizing the leading religions, Confucianism and Taoism and Islam and Buddhism and the two main divisions of Christianity."